Design Policy for the B.C. Visual Identity Program

 Step 3 – GCPE communications support service approval

-Applying for a new government mark
+Application for a new government mark

 GCPE oversees the creation of new, specific government marks per Core Policy.

-GCPE Graphic Communications keeps a record of permitted government marks.
+GCPE Graphic Communications keeps a record of approved official government marks.
 Some marks could need protection under the federal Trade-marks Act.
 Ministries can procure protection on the advice of GCPE and the government's Legal Services Branch.
 The criteria listed above apply to marks that existed before this visual identity guide.
 Decisions about their retention will take into consideration their previous use.

 Decision criteria include the following: